 It’s critical that your business understands its EIN eligibility.
 There are a few primary requirements.

 The principal business must be located in the United States or its U.S. territories.
 You must have a valid taxpayer identification number.
 This may be in the form of an SSN, an ITIN, or an EIN (if you already have it!).
+If you’re wondering what is an EIN number for a business?
+It’s a unique identification number assigned to a business by the IRS for tax purposes.
 Finally, the business must have a legal formation.
-If it does not, the IRS advises filing to incorporate or form an LLC for the organization prior to filing for an EIN.
-If a business is not legally formed, it is possible they may be subject to automatic revocation of their tax-exempt status.
+If it does not, the IRS advises filing to incorporate or form an LLC for the organization before filing for an EIN.
+If a business is not legally formed, they may be subject to automatic revocation of their tax-exempt status.

 Is there a limit to the number of EIN applications that one may file for?
 Yes.
 According to the IRS, only one EIN may be issued to a responsible party per day.